 It used to be that tin, which is highly resistant to corroding, was plated onto steel, as the primary metallic coating.
 But there are several reasons why “tin roofs” are a thing of the past.
 Nowadays, G-90 galvanized steel, Galvalume steel, aluminum, and in some case patinated zinc are the norm.

-Galvalume refers to steel plated with an aluminum and zinc mixture (considered even less corrosive than galvanized steel)
+Galvalume refers to steel plated with an aluminum and zinc mixture (considered even less corrosive than G-90 galvanized steel)

 Steel roofs must be coated first with a metallic finish to ensure they hold a coat of paint.
 Aluminum doesn’t necessity need such a coating, as it can be installed in mill finish, however most aluminum roofs are also painted, because people like the colors available with metal roofing.

 How the materials are coated with paint will determine their lifespan.
 Factory finished with what is known as Kynar 500 or Hylar 5000 paint finish quality is arguably the best way to go.
 It’s actually less expensive than painting after the installation, since it’s just another run of the metal through the mill, not requiring man hours.

 Width of panels is another consideration, though the standard range is between a foot and 19 inches.

 Gauge is perhaps the last option, dealing with thickness of the metal panel.
-29 gauge is the thinnest and least costly option in which metal panels are available.
+29 gauge G-60 galvanized steel is the thinnest and least costly option in which metal panels are available.

 Two Key Facts: The lower the gauge number, the thicker and sturdier, and hence more durable the metal panels are.
-Secondly, thickness of metal doesn’t affect price too much, but obviously can impact the overall durability and longevity of the roof.
+Secondly, thickness of the metal doesn’t affect the price too much, but obviously can impact the overall durability and longevity of the roof.

-- seams are not exposed, which means there is far less of a chance the roof deck will be exposed to moisture, therefore less chance of leaks
+- Raised seams are not exposed, which means there is far less of a chance the roof deck will be exposed to moisture and leaks.